-Central Coast ARAFMI (pronounced ah-raff-me) is a not-for-profit committed to supporting the mental health and well-being of Central Coast families and carers.
+Central Coast ARAFMI (pronounced ah-raf-me) is a not-for-profit community organisation.
+We are committed to supporting the mental health and well-being of Central Coast families and carers.

 We recognise the valuable contribution Carers make in our community.
 We provide Carers of loved ones with a mental illness, and Carers raising grandchildren and kinship, with counselling, advocacy, support and education groups (Narara, Kincumber and Woy Woy).

-Central Coast ARAFMI also supports the Central Coast community through respite accommodation, volunteer programs and other initiatives.
+Central Coast ARAFMI also serves the Central Coast community through respite accommodation, student and volunteer programs and other initiatives.

 NDIS participants are welcome to participate in our programs, however having a NDIS package is not always a requirement to participate.

 SUPPORTING ‘WHOLE OF FAMILY’

-We have a wholistic view of mental health that focuses on the person and the impact of mental health on carers and the family, not just the symptoms or circumstances.
+We have a holistic view of mental health.
+This means we focus on the person and the impact that mental illness and trauma has on carers and the family, not just the symptoms or circumstances.

-We aim to provide support to the ‘whole of family’ including:
+We aim to provide support to the ‘whole of the family’ including:

 - Children and adolescents who have a family member who lives with a mental illness